sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 In addition to the basic Invisible Cloak, you may think of other features that will make your demo more impressive, such as

 * Read about [Metamaterial cloaking](https://en.wikipedia.org/wiki/Metamaterial_cloaking)
-* Kids entertainers.
+* Kids entertainers and fun use.
 * Any other novel ideas are most welcome.

 ## What you will gain after completing the challenge week:

 While working on this challenge, you will gain the following skills (and hopefully be curious to learn more).

-* Finding information from the web about the computer vision, python, and artificial intelligence.
-Good source of information such as  GitHub, Stackoveflow, Medium, etc.
+* Finding information from the web about computer vision, python, and artificial intelligence.
+Good sources of information such as  GitHub, StackOverflow, Medium, etc.
 * What is computer vision and why it is useful?
 * What is image/video processing and why it is in so demand?
 * Learn to use basic built-in features available in Python Packages, for example to processing video/images in python.
 * Thinking about what functionalities do APIs provide.
 * Using Anaconda for programming in Python.
-* Thinking about additional features you would like to have (for example, making the invisibile Cloak more interactive).
+* Thinking about additional features you would like to have (for example, making the invisible Cloak more interactive).
 * Working as a team, allocating tasks to team members, monitoring progress, taking actions if things don’t work as expected
-* Presenting your work to an audience
+* Presenting your work to an audience.

 The hope is that some of these skills are quite general and may apply to any other task/project you undertake in the future.
 Of course, don’t worry if you get stuck- you can always speak to your team mentor or contact Dr Haider Raza (h.raza@essex.ac.uk) for suggestions.